 International Study Center

-Oglethorpe International Study Center offers the International Year, a pathway program that provides progression to the second (sophomore) year of your degree when you successfully complete the program with the required grades.
-You can join the International Study Center for two or three semesters depending on your level of English.
+Oglethorpe International Study Center offers the International Year, a pathway program during which you can earn credits and gain the skills to matriculate into the second (sophomore) year of your degree when you successfully complete the program with the required grades.
+You can join the International Study Center for one, two or three semesters depending on your level of English.

 During the program, you’ll focus on your major while boosting your language and study skills.

 Our International Year program is for ambitious international students like you.
-The International Year program incorporates special coursework during your first year of study to prepare you for success in the pursuit of your Oglethorpe degree.
+The International Year program incorporates special coursework to prepare you for success in the pursuit of your Oglethorpe degree.
 You’ll also start developing the career skills you need to succeed in your future.

 Move-In: January 12